critterandguitari/ETC_Manual/manual.md

 Once ETC has booted up, you should be able to find and connect to ETC’s WiFi network just as you would any other network.
-In the example below, I have named ETC’s network `ETCETC`.
+In the example below, we have named ETC’s network `ETCETC`.

 ![](ETCETC-WiFi-1.png)